 3) Uniting the two factors

-Unfortunately, when your ligaments are already sprained, building muscle strength will probably be easier said than done.
+Unfortunately, when your ligaments are already sprained, building muscle strength is not always the most straightforward.

 Your muscles and joints were designed to move with your ligaments holding things in place.
 Without them doing their job, things get a little bit tricky.
 Normal movements that wouldn’t have hurt before can end up putting way too much stress on your joint.

 That’s why it’s so important to have a strengthening program that takes your ligaments into account.
 So many people get stuck in a cycle where they’re working with PT’s and medical professionals who just don’t get it, and give them cookie-cutter strengthening programs.
 Generic back-strengthening programs don’t work for this, because they continue to place pressure on the ligaments instead of allowing them to rest.

 That’s why, to truly move past this injury, you need to be able to strengthen while allowing your ligaments to heal.

 The right exercise program will allow you to start building strength, while putting minimal stress on your ligaments– and shouldn’t cause any pain!